LAnand6/LAnand6/README.md

 - 👋 Hi, I’m @LAnand6
 - 👀 I will be pursiung Computer Science at Cornell University staring Fall 2024
-- 🌱 I’m currently learning machine learning
+- 🌱 I’m currently learning machine learning and object-oriented programming
+-

 <!---
 LAnand6/LAnand6 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.